 Travel to Australia – 3 things to know before you go

-I recently was talking with my friend Hollie who traveled Australia a couple of years ago.
+I recently was talking with my friend Hollie who travelled Australia a couple of years ago.
 She had some great tips for staying on budget in Australia, and some things to know before you travel to Australia.

 A lot of people make mistake when they travel to Australia and that is why I decided to share her tips with you, to save you the frustrations that others go through.